threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/locations.md

 # Locations
 As you already figured out we use `openresty` for running applications, serving content and proxying requests based on the URL pattern:

-Inside a package, you can define one of the following location types:
+Inside a package, you could define one of the following location types:

 - [Static:](#static)
 - [Single page apps (SPA)](#single-page-apps-spa)